ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 ## Create a Loopback project
 {: #create_tut_create_api_node}

-You can create a Loopback project using either the {{site.data.keyword.apiconnect_short}} developer toolkit command-line interface or the API Designer interface.
+You can create a Loopback project with either the {{site.data.keyword.apiconnect_short}} developer toolkit command line interface (CLI) or API Designer interface.

-### Create a LoopBack project using the toolkit command line
+### Create a LoopBack project with the toolkit CLI
 {: #create_cli_tut_create_api_node}

-To create a LoopBack project using the {{site.data.keyword.apiconnect_short}} toolkit command line, complete the following steps:
+To create a LoopBack project with the {{site.data.keyword.apiconnect_short}} toolkit CLI, complete the following steps:
-1. From the command-line interface, enter the following command.
-It is used to create and manage LoopBack applications.
+1. Run the following command to create a LoopBack application.
 	```bash
 	apic loopback
 	```
-	>![info]
-	>For this tutorial, you will create a project called weather-data.
+	For this tutorial, you will create a project called weather-data.
 2. At the prompt, enter `weather-data` as the project name and press **Enter**.
 	```bash
 	?
 What's the name of your application? weather-data
 	```

-  	>![important]
-  	>In general, a project name can contain any characters except blank space (" "), forward slash ("/"), ampersand ("&"), at ("@"), plus ("+"), percent ("%"), and colon (":").
+  	A project name can contain any characters except blank space (" "), forward slash ("/"), ampersand ("&"), at ("@"), plus ("+"), percent ("%"), and colon (":").

 3. Enter the name of the directory in which to create the project.
 Press **Enter** to use a directory with the same name as the project, or type a new name and press **Enter**.
 	```bash
 	?
 Enter name of the directory to contain the project: weather-data